gdelrioifc/PolyHAM/README.md

 iii) HTML clickable tables

 Each one of these directories contains a README file where the list of files included in each are described.
 Please read these README files for further information.

+Please download the whole contents of this repository so you can see and interact with the files.
+Otherwise, many files wont be displayed because of their size or your broser wont display them as instructions for the browser, but as text.